dmeseguerw/DataViz-AirBnB/_posts/2024-04-24-AirBnB-Neighborhoods.markdown

 If we observe the public transportation map of Copenhagen 🚄[^transport], we can immediately notice something about the metro and the trains: most of the routes are located on the east part of the city.
 This is something interesting to note if you are planning on visiting Copenhagen.
 Even though there are a lot of bus routes and services offered in these neighborhoods, train and metro services are lacking, with most of them only having a couple of stops.

-#### Short break!
+#### Let's Play with the data

-Now we want to take a break from all this interesting stories.
 Feel free to play around with the following map containing markers for all AirBnB rentals in Copenhagen!
 You can filter out by neighborhoods, and zoom in to find interesting patterns, or even find if there are any rentals near your place.
 Maybe you'll decide to rent your place if you live in an area with a lack of rentals 😊

 <iframe src="{{ site.baseurl }}/data_htmls/airbnbs_marker.html" height="500" width="100%"></iframe>